 Learn the fundamental elements of art through drawing, painting, sculpture, printmaking, art history and more.

 This course forms a solid base of skills and knowledge for your own personal use or for further studies in Foods.

 Forensic Science is an elective course intended for students interested in the use of basic forensic concepts and technologies to solve crimes.
 Students will learn the theory behind many forensic technologies and use them in the lab.

-Modules ranging from web design to alice programming.
+Information Processing consists of modules ranging from web design to alice programming.